ANSI/TIA-568: Structured cable system topologies

-ANSI/TIA-568-D defines a hierarchical cable system architecture, in which a main cross-connect (MCC) is connected via a star topology across backbone cabling to intermediate cross-connects (ICC) and horizontal cross-connects (HCC).
+ANSI/TIA-568-D defines a hierarchical cable system architecture, in which a main cross-connect (MCC) is connected via a star topology across backbone cabling to intermediate cross-connects (ICCs) and horizontal cross-connects (HCCs).
 Telecommunications design traditions utilized a similar topology.
-Many people refer to cross-connects by their telecommunications names: "distribution frames" (with the various hierarchies called MDFs, IDFs and wiring closets).
+Many people refer to cross-connects by their telecommunications names: distribution frames (with the various hierarchies called main distribution frames (MDFs), intermediate distribution frames (IDFs) and wiring closets).
 Backbone cabling is also used to interconnect entrance facilities (such as telco demarcation points) to the main cross-connect.

 Horizontal cross-connects provide a point for the consolidation of all horizontal cabling, which extends in a star topology to individual work areas such as cubicles and offices.
 Under TIA/EIA-568-B, maximum allowable horizontal cable distance is 90 meters of installed twisted-pair cabling, with 100 meters of maximum total length including patch cords.
 No patch cord should be longer than 5 meters.
 Optional consolidation points are allowable in horizontal cables, often appropriate for open-plan office layouts where consolidation points or media converters may connect cables to several desks or via partitions.

 At the work area, equipment is connected by patch cords to horizontal cabling terminated at jack points.

 TIA/EIA-568 also defines characteristics and cabling requirements for entrance facilities, equipment rooms and telecommunications rooms.